 Is there a broader message here?

 The battle for the Colorado River highlights a looming fight "about who should control this most precious and life-saving of commodities," writes Gillian Tett at the Financial Times.
 In the U.S., owning land means owning the water on that land, further complicating control of a precious resource, especially in times of short supply.

 "When you look at how this river has shrunk, when you look at how much less water there is in the river than any of us ever thought – you have to say everyone who receives a benefit from this infrastructure needs to be willing to put some water on the table," said general manager of the Central Arizona Project and former Bureau of Reclamation Commissioner Brenda Burman, speaking with CNN.

-Update March 23, 2023: This piece has been updated to reflect the case involving the Navajo Nation.
+Update April 20, 2023: This piece has been updated to include the DOI's draft analysis.

 Create an account with the same email registered to your subscription to unlock access.